-A number of key cross-cutting actions could be useful to facilitate the implementation process to assure effectiveness of Knowledge, Economy and Technology actions and their transfer into Blue Growth sectors and value chains.
+A number of key cross-cutting actions are needed to assure effectiveness of Knowledge, Economy and Technology actions and their transfer into Blue Growth sectors and value chains.
 Most of these cross-cutting actions are policy driven and require policy decisions for their implementation.
-Therefore, such actions must be regarded as potential areas of investigation and do not commit the contributors.